Calusa language

 The Calusa language is an unclassified language of southern Florida, United States that was spoken by the Calusa people.

 Classification

 Circumstantial evidence, primarily from Hernando de Escalante Fontaneda, suggests that all of the peoples of southern Florida and the Tampa Bay area, including the Tequesta, Mayaimi, and Tocobaga, as well as the Calusa, spoke dialects of a common language.
-This language was distinct from the languages of the Apalachee, Timucua, Mayaca, and Ais people in central and northern Florida.
+It was probably related to Mayaca (Macoya and Mayajueca) which is closely related to Ais and Ais (Surruque (probably not) and Jaega as the same language).

 Comparison with Tunica

 Julian Granberry (1994) has suggested that the Calusa language was related to the Tunica language of the lower Mississippi River Valley, with Calusa possibly being relatively a recent arrival from the lower Mississippi region.
 Another possibility was that similarities between the languages were derived from long-term mutual contact.

 Phonology

 Granberry (2011) provides the following inventory of Calusa phonemes.